Heliostat in der Sonne

 ReSoL

-Retrofitting of existing parabolic trough power plants by means of an extension with a solar tower
+Retrofitting of existing parabolic trough power plants by adding a solar tower

-The ReSol project investigates the retrofitting of existing parabolic trough power plants (PRK) with solar towers in order to utilise the synergies of both technologies and to reduce the electricity production costs to an attractive level.
+The ReSol project is investigating the retrofitting of existing parabolic trough power plants (PRK) with solar towers in order to utilise the synergies of both technologies and reduce the levelised cost of energy to an attractive level.

 The project aims to further increase solar power generation.
-The retrofit, by integrating a solar tower, promises to improve the efficiency and increase the flexibility and availability of the plant.
-The retrofit potential is investigated with regard to the following retrofit features (A and B) (see figures):
+The retrofit, by integrating a solar tower, promises to improve efficiency and increase the flexibility and availability of the enclosure.
+The retrofit potential is analysed with regard to the following retrofit features (A and B) (see figures):

 A: Retrofit to increase yield while maintaining the size of the power plant.
-In this case, part of the existing solar field is dismantled and a solar tower is built on the freed-up area.
+This involves dismantling part of the existing solar field and erecting a solar tower on the freed-up area.

 B: Retrofit to increase the nominal output.
-Here, the thermal overall performance is extended by a solar tower in order to find out the optimal ratio of trough and tower system.
+Here, the overall thermal performance is increased by adding a solar tower in order to find the optimum ratio of trough and tower enclosure.

 • MAN Diesel & Turbo | MAN